-RestockPro helps you pack and label your shipments for accurate receiving, but it's still important to monitor their arrival at the Amazon fulfillment center(s).
+RestockPro helps you monitor your shipments' arrival at the Amazon fulfillment center(s).

 The POs and Shipments page helps you identify shipments that were not fully received by Amazon and keep track of your investigation, including any cases you might need to open to resolve the issue.

 - Click the “Inbound to Amazon” tile at the top of the page to quickly filter the list for incomplete shipments.

 - Click on a shipment to see its details.